hintinteractive/hintapi/README.md

 	-	auth_token is valid for 30 days.
 	-	When calling any api with auth_token, if you get 401 unauthorized then log off the user.
 	-	Make sure you use basic permission only when log in with the facebook sdk.
+	-	(Server Side) Get the user from database by facebook user id.
+		-	If the user doesn't exists, call facebook with the access_token (embedded in the header) to get user's basic info and update the database with info from facebook.
+		-	If the user exists but his status is inactive then update the database and make the status active.
+		-	If the user exists but his status is banned then return 401.
+		-	Return user's info.

 ### API `GET /api/user`
 1. Desc: get the current user info